TYPO3-Documentation/T3DocTeam/Documentation/OverviewOfManuals/00ListOfManualsReview.rst

    :NextStep:     Make decision about guide.
 Should we continue maintaining it?
 What is scope?
                   How should it be structured?
 Should Fluid section be separated?

- - :Manual:       :ref:`rendert3docs:start`
-   :Mentor:       Martin Bless
-   :State:        **needs revision** "Work in progress!"
-   :InProgress:
-   :NextStep:     Should be updated and "WIP" removed.
-What is scope of guide?
-Clarify, what
-                  information should go in "Rendering Guide", what in "Writing Documentation":
-                  :ref:`h2document:rendering-docs` and what in
-                  `Readme on GitHub for Docker image <https://github.com/t3docs/docker-render-documentation/blob/master/README.rst>`__

- - :Manual:       :ref:`h2document:start`
-   :Mentor:       Martin Bless, Sybille Peters
-   :State:        **good** Fully revised, is up-to-date!
-   :InProgress:
-   :NextStep:

  - :Manual:       :ref:`t3start:start`
    :Mentor:       Sybille Peters
    :State:        9.5 branch fully updated, other branches: unclear